SAP Articles

 5. SAP Activate Best Practices

-I’ve seen what makes SAP projects succeed or fail, and it comes down to how you use these best practices with your templates.
+With my experience, I’ve seen what makes SAP projects succeed or fail, and it comes down to how you use these best practices with your templates.

 When changing templates, I tell my clients to be picky.
 You can adjust them for your business, but don’t change everything.
 I’ve found keeping about 80% standard and changing 20% works best.
 Your industry needs should guide what you change.